 "Developing out of the "underground" newspapers of the 60's and 70's, these publications are now serious theoretical, journalistic, and literary organs that address global and local issues with awareness, sensitivity, and investigative thoroughness.
 Hence, they can be excellent sources for the study of contemporary issues." (from Introduction, Alternative Press Microform Collection Guide 1990).

 You might get more definitions from this page at http://www.mta.ca/library/alternative_media.html#definitions

 The following electronic databases index articles in newspapers, magazines and journals, many of which are full-text.
 They are available from the Library Homepage by selecting Database & Article Searching.
 These databases are accessible from library Network Stations and from campus computer labs.
 For connecting to library databases from off-campus, please read instructions at Connecting to Library Databases from Off-Campus.

 Indexes nearly 300 alternative, radical and left periodicals, newspapers and magazines.
 Includes selected abstracts from research journals.

 An interdisciplinary resource comprising the newspapers, magazines and journals of the alternative and independent press.

 Left Index (EBSCO) (1982 & earlier to present)

 Provides access to the diversity of literature on the left, with a primary emphasis on politically and culturally engaged scholarship and a secondary emphasis on significant but little known sources of news and ideas.

-The following microfilm collections are located in the Library Media Center on the first floor.
+The following microfilm collections are located in 2 North (close to Computer Lab).
 Each collection (a) is accompanied with a print guide (b).
 Details about each guide are given in How to use the collection

 1. a.
 Alternative press collection [microform] Unit 1(1986)(Reels 1-36), 6(1991)(Reels 1-49), 7(1992)